 Using their expertise in the international market, Tim and Paul will recommend an auction estimate and reserve price for your instrument or bow.
 Once you are comfortable with the recommended price, both you and Ingles & Hayday will sign an agreement which clearly sets out the description of your instrument, estimate, reserve price, sale date, our fees and terms and conditions.

 4. The Sale

 Ingles & Hayday arrange for high-quality photographs of your instrument to be taken for our auction catalogue.
-You will receive a copy of the catalogue once it has been printed and are welcome to join us on sale day if you would like to watch the progress of the sale in person.
+You will receive a copy of the catalogue once it has been printed and are welcome to view the online bidding when the sale closes from 1pm on the sale day.
 All vendors will be notified of the sale results by the following day.

 Following the successful sale of your instrument, payment is made thirty-five days after the auction, either by wire transfer or cheque, less Ingles & Hayday’s fees.
 You will also receive a settlement statement detailing the hammer price, commission and expenses where applicable.